 Symptoms are initially intermittent.
 Patients may also present with complications of long-standing achalasia:

 - the most dreaded complication, seen in ~5%, most often in the mid-esophagus

 - thought to occur because of chronic irritation of the mucosa by stasis of food and secretions

 - aspiration pneumonia: the chronic presence of fluid debris in the esophagus makes patients very prone to aspiration

 - acute airway obstruction: this is a rare complication requiring immediate esophageal decompression with a nasogastric tube

-The lower esophageal sphincter eventually fails to relax, either partially or completely, with elevated pressures demonstrated manometrically 4.
+The lower esophageal sphincter fails to relax, either partially or completely, with elevated pressures demonstrated manometrically 4.
+This appears to be due to loss/destruction of neurons in the Auerbach/myenteric plexus.
 Early in the course of achalasia, the lower esophageal sphincter tone may be normal or changes may be subtle.